 26GZI.
 Register

-(1) The Commission is to keep a register of instruments.
+(1) The CEO is to keep a register of instruments.

-(2) The register may be kept in such form as the Commission thinks fit.
+(2) The register may be kept in such form as the CEO thinks fit.

-(3) The register must be available for public inspection, subject to payment of the prescribed fee (if any), during normal office hours at —
+(3) The register must be available for public inspection, subject to payment of the prescribed fee (if any), during normal office hours at the office or offices of the Department designated by the CEO for the purposes of this subsection.

-(a) the Commission’s principal office; and

-(b) at other offices of the Commission determined by the Commission.

-(4) A person may, upon application to the Commission and payment of the prescribed fee, if any, obtain a copy of an entry in, or an extract from, the register.
+(4) A person may, upon application to the CEO and payment of the prescribed fee, if any, obtain a copy of an entry in, or an extract from, the register.

-(5) The Commission may, subject to payment of the prescribed fee, if any, allow a person access to the register in electronic form.
+(5) The CEO may, subject to payment of the prescribed fee, if any, allow a person access to the register in electronic form.

 [Section 26GZI inserted by No. 49 of 2000 s.
-49.]
+49; amended by No. 38 of 2007 s.
+102.]

 26GZJ.
 Information to be included in register